Common Renovating Costs: Kitchen and Bath

 Many of us haven’t the slightest idea of how much it really costs to undergo a basic home renovation, let alone a complete overhaul.

-Costs series, we outline how much you can expect to spend for just about any project you plan to take on.
+In our Renovating Costs series, we outline how much you can expect to spend for just about any project you plan to take on.
 COUNTERTOPS

 - It has become a common belief that a finished bathroom and kitchen are a wise investment for resale.
 Although these rooms will likely turn out to be most costly of renovations, they are undoubtedly worth it.
 To begin, you may be considering new countertops.

 - A Natural Stone (eg. Marble, Granite) is most costly, at approximately $100 per square foot to supply and install.

 - There are many factors that will influence the price, such as the thickness, nosing, cuts, angles, etc.